-Snorkeling is one of the most popular, easily-accessible activities in Hawai‘i.
+Snorkeling is one of the most popular, easily-accessible activities on Oʻahu.
 It’s a fun, beginner-friendly way to experience the underwater world, with only a small learning curve required to enjoy it safely.
-With 112 miles of beautiful coastline and coral reefs full of tropical fish and sea turtles, you’re never far from a good snorkeling spot on O‘ahu.
+With 112 miles of beautiful coastline and coral reefs full of tropical fish and sea turtles, you’re never far from a good snorkeling spot here.

 Table of contents